 Try this first

 Introduce one novel element to a familiar activity (add water to blocks, hide toys for a scavenger hunt).
-Set up a simple 'station' with clear boundaries (pillow fort, tape roads on floor).
-Use a timer for 'challenges' (how many times can you hop in 60 seconds?).
-Rotate toys weekly so old ones feel new.
+Set up a simple "station" with clear boundaries (a pillow fort, tape roads on the floor) — boundaries paradoxically make play feel safer and more focused.
+Use a timer for "challenges" (how many times can you hop in 60 seconds?).
+The WHO emphasises that "interactive floor-based play" is what under-5s need most.
+Rotate toys weekly so old favourites feel new.
+Build in proper movement: jumping, climbing, marching, dancing.
+Open the windows or step into the garden for five minutes — even a brief change in environment resets a stuck afternoon.
+Give your child one real, age-appropriate household task (sorting socks, wiping a table) as part of the repertoire.

 Many toddler behaviour spikes come from hunger, tiredness, transitions, or a mismatch between big feelings and limited language.
 The goal is regulation first, teaching second.